Force over Distance: Chapter 39

 Because this wasn’t over.
 Not by a long shot.

 “Genius, we need to talk.
 Right now.
-About all of this.
-About what happened earlier.
-In the hallway.
-Before something else happens?”
+About what we did in the hallway.”

 Holy shit.